-My name is Adam Thomas.
-I started my own newspaper, aged six.
+My name is Adam Thomas and this story begins when I started my own newspaper, aged six.
 It was called the Daily Adam and nobody bought it.
 My mum says I was ahead of my time.
 As is often the case with mothers, she was right.

-I started my career as a babysitter.
-As the eldest of six children, the son of tired parents holding down multiple jobs, it was inevitable.
-The original working from home.
+As the eldest of six children, the son of tired parents holding down multiple jobs, a brief career as a babysitter was inevitable.
+It was the original working from home.

 My driving license pushed back horizons.
 Maps opened up.
 I drove my blue, rust-flecked, rear-wheel drive 1981 Toyota Starlet all over the British home counties to supervise a wedding crèche service.
 I accompanied children with learning disabilities to theme parks and family-run zoos.
 At weekends, I sold CDs on the music desk at Woolworths and on school nights I stacked the shelves.
 I saved money for university by stuffing envelopes with flyers that promoted physiotherapy equipment on behalf of a nervous, former professional rugby player.